Fuerback/prime-reduction/README.md

 231 = 3 × 7 × 11
 ```

-The program reads a file entry, verifying that the line is a number and for each number are summed reduced prime numbers until the sum is not a prime number.
+The program reads the line, verify if the input is a number and for each number will be printed the reduced number and the number of times the first line of the process executed

 1. if `x` is prime, print x and stop
 2. factor `x` into its prime factors `p1,p2,…,pk`